 A minimum of 10 shifts a month at two EMA community ED's.

-EMA will provide a community-based platform for the fellow to be exposed to the full spectrum of administrative topics:
+EMA will provide a community-based platform for the fellow to be exposed to the full spectrum of administrative topics including but not limited to:

 ● Corporate Management